SRGSSR/srgmediaplayer-apple/README.md

 ## Installation

-The library can be added to a project using [Carthage](https://github.com/Carthage/Carthage)  by adding the following dependency to your `Cartfile`:
+The library can be added to a project using [Carthage](https://github.com/Carthage/Carthage) by specifying the following dependency in your `Cartfile`:

 ```
 github "SRGSSR/SRGMediaPlayer-iOS"